lvrfrc87/netprot/README.md

 (False, [False, False, True, False, False, True, True])
 ```

-As we can see, some ports are failing to be lower than 1024, hence we return `False` plus a list of bools for each port.
+As we can see, some ports are failing to be lower than 1024, hence we return `False` plus a list of bools for each ports.

 What about if we want to find those are `TCP`...